Lead–acid battery: Modern approach

 Once dry, the plates are stacked with suitable separators and inserted in a cell container.
 The alternate plates then constitute alternating positive and negative electrodes, and within the cell are later connected to one another (negative to negative, positive to positive) in parallel.
 The separators inhibit the plates from touching each other, which would otherwise constitute a short circuit.
 In flooded and gel cells, the separators are insulating rails or studs, formerly of glass or ceramic, and now of plastic.
 In AGM cells, the separator is the glass mat itself, and the rack of plates with separators are squeezed together before insertion into the cell; once in the cell, the glass mats expand slightly, effectively locking the plates in place.
 In multi-cell batteries, the cells are then connected to one another in series, either through connectors through the cell walls, or by a bridge over the cell walls.
 All intra-cell and inter-cell connections are of the same lead alloy as that used in the grids.
 This is necessary to prevent galvanic corrosion.

 Deep-cycle batteries have a different geometry for their positive electrodes.
 The positive electrode is not a flat plate but a row of lead–oxide cylinders or tubes strung side by side, so their geometry is called tubular or cylindrical.
 The advantage of this is an increased surface area in contact with the electrolyte, with higher discharge and charge currents than a flat-plate cell of the same volume and depth-of-charge.
 Tubular-electrode cells have a higher power density than flat-plate cells.
-This makes tubular/cylindrical geometry plates especially suitable for high-current applications with weight or space limitations, such as for forklifts or for starting marine diesel engines.
-However, because tubes/cylinders have less active material in the same volume, they also have a lower energy density than flat-plate cells.
-And, less active material at the electrode also means they have less material available to shed before the cell becomes unusable.
-Tubular/cylindrical electrodes are also more complicated to manufacture uniformly, which tends to make them more expensive than flat-plate cells.
-These trade-offs limit the range of applications in which tubular/cylindrical batteries are meaningful to situations where there is insufficient space to install higher capacity (and thus larger) flat-plate units.
+This makes cylindrical-geometry plates especially suitable for high-current applications with weight or space limitations, such as for forklifts or for starting marine diesel engines.
+However, because cylinders have less active material in the same volume, they also have lower energy densities than otherwise comparable flat-plate cells, and less active material at the electrode also means they have less material available to shed before the cells become unusable.
+Cylindrical electrodes are also more complicated to manufacture uniformly, which tends to make them more expensive than flat-plate cells.
+These trade-offs limit the range of applications in which cylindrical batteries are meaningful to situations where there is insufficient space to install higher-capacity (and thus larger) flat-plate units.